JsonlangJs/jsonlang/README.md

 ## Customization

-You can extend JsonRules and add any logic you want from well known sync/async packages like lodash, moment, ajv, axios, mysql, mongoose, ...etc.
+You can extend JsonRules and add any logic you want from well-known sync/async packages like lodash, moment, ajv, axios, mysql, mongoose, ...etc.

-Just use the [register functions](#extend) and follow its structure to add what ever you want.
+Just use the [register functions](#extend) and follow its structure to add whatever you want.

 ## Warnings

-JsonRules can be extended with any function and you can override the existing rules, but make sure that any method you will add won't:
+JsonRules can be extended with any function, and you can override the existing rules, but make sure that any method you will add won't:

 1. Have any security issue
-1. Async method without timeout or wih unhandled errors
+1. Async method without timeout or with unhandled errors
 1. Block the event loop in backend nodejs https://nodejs.org/en/docs/guides/dont-block-the-event-loop/
-1. abuse the cpu or the memory
+1. abuse the CPU or the memory

 ## Compatibility

-This library makes use of `Array.map` and `Array.reduce`, so it's not *exactly* Internet Explorer 8 friendly.
+This library uses `Array.map` and `Array.reduce`, so it's not *exactly* Internet Explorer 8 friendly.

-## What Next?
+## What's Next?

-* Adding more math, logic, object, array, date, casting methods.
+* Adding more math, logic, object, array, date, and casting methods.
-* Automation Testing for the all methods and cover all cases.
+* Automation Testing for all methods and covering all cases.
-* Allow importing packages to extend JsonRules in an easy way.
+* Allow importing packages to extend JsonRules easily.
-* Provide plugins to wrap some of the well-know packages like MathJs, Jsonata, Axios, Lodash, MomentJs, ...etc.
+* Provide plugins to wrap well-known packages like MathJs, Jsonata, Axios, Lodash, MomentJs, ...etc.
-* Make a UI Editor to generate the Json of JsonRules.
+* Make a UI Editor generate the JSON of JsonRules.
 * Allow Writing Rules as expression. i.e. `And(true, Or(1, Get('var1.var2', 0)))`.
-* Public website has a good documentation, example, playground to try JsonRules, use-cases session has many ideas for using JsonRules.
+* Public website has good documentation, for example, playground to try JsonRules, use-cases session has many ideas for using JsonRules.